 This is an argument I’ve seen before.
-When anti-feminists explain why the gender wage gap doesn’t exist or is justified, they frequently claim the wage gap is reflects men getting paid more for hazardous jobs or dangerous jobs.
+When anti-feminists explain why the gender wage gap doesn’t exist or is justified, they frequently claim the wage gap reflects men being paid more for taking hazardous jobs or dangerous jobs.
 Often men’s rights activist (MRA) Warren Farrell is cited.
 The following arguments are typical:

 - John Leo: Farrell argues that many men outearn women by a willingness to take risky and dangerous jobs as well as work that exposes them to stress and bad weather…

 - Arrah Nielsen (from the IWF’s website): The real reason than men tend to out-earn women is the choices they make.
 Men are far more likely to take unpleasant and dangerous jobs, what Farrell calls the “death and exposure professions.”
 For example, firefighting, truck driving, mining and logging — to name just a few high-risk jobs — are all more than 95 percent male.
 Conversely, low risk jobs like secretarial work and childcare are more than 95 percent female.

 - Glenn Sacks: Of the 25 most dangerous jobs in the United States (according to the U.S. Department of Labor), all of them are overwhelmingly or exclusively male.
 Over 90% of American workplace deaths and serious injuries occur to men.
 It is not unfair in the least that dangerous jobs pay more than safe jobs at the same skill level.